 Check out our blog on Transforming communities through the power of grandmothers for Development Unplugged on Huffington Post!

-Check out the Executive Summary of the Mamanieva Project in Sierra Leone, a 3-year research project which showed significant changes in maternal nutrition practices, birth weight and infant and young child feeding practices, demonstrating the potential of this approach.
+Click on the drop-down menu below to learn more about the Mamanieva project, a 3-year research project in Sierra Leone that showed significant changes in maternal nutrition practices, birth weight and infant and young child feeding practices, demonstrating the potential of this approach.

 The Grandmother-inclusive Approach